 Independent Supervision: one-to-one teaching, Cambridge-style

 You can opt to replace one of your three lecture courses with a programme of weekly, tailored supervisions or tutorials where you can research your chosen topic under expert guidance.
-The supervision can be a very attractive option but it is important for you to understand clearly how it will work for you academically.
-Please refer to the Independent Supervision page on sidebar menu for more details.
+The Supervision can be a very attractive option but it is important for you to understand clearly how it will work for you academically.
+Please refer to the Independent Supervision page on the sidebar menu for more details.